cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.6.8 (2019-10-16) =
+* One week ago Google introduced a new updated Google category taxonomy.
+Compared with the previous taxonomy a few hundred categories have been added.
+Our plugin now supports those new categories.

 = 6.6.7 (2019-10-15) =
 * In preparation of the conversion feature now outputting conversion data in logs